 The standing committees set forth below are established to facilitate the business of the Board and the University.
 The chair, vice chair, and members of each standing committee shall be recommended by the Governance Committee and approved by the Board.
+Interim committee assignments of newly appointed regents shall be made by the Chair of the Board pending Governance Committee and Board approval.
 Each standing committee shall consist of at least four members, with at least three voting members.
 All committee chairs, vice chairs, and a majority of each committee shall be Board members.

 The Chair of the Board shall be appointed only to the Governance Committee, but may act as an alternate, including voting, in the event of the absence of any committee member at any regular or special meeting scheduled pursuant to Article III of the Bylaws.
 The student regent may serve on the Academic and Student Affairs Committee but shall excuse himself or herself from participation or voting on matters relating to the hiring, discipline, or tenure of faculty members and personnel.